Mesalazine 400 mg and 800 mg tablets (Asacol): Supply issue

 Expected resupply

-More stock is expected to arrive in September 2025.
+More stock of the 400 mg is expected to arrive in October 2025.
 It can take another 1 to 2 weeks for stock to reach pharmacies.
 We are working with Chiesi to understand when supply will return to normal.

 Who to contact